-In connection with Mr. Gliebe's retirement effective June 30, 2019, the Committee approved accelerated vesting of his outstanding equity-based awards in recognition of his significant contributions to our Company during his tenure as our Chairman and Chief Executive Officer.
-The performance level used to calculate the number of PSUs that accelerated was based on actual performance through the date of his retirement.
-The approximate value of all of the outstanding equity-based awards that vested on an accelerated basis, measured using the closing share price on the date of Mr. Gliebe's retirement, was \$5,967,694.
+In connection with Mr. Schlemmer's retirement effective January 31, 2020, the Committee approved accelerated vesting of 6,112 restricted stock units granted to Mr. Schlemmer in May 2019 in recognition of his significant contributions to our Company during his tenure as our Chief Operating Officer.
+The approximate value of the restricted stock units that vested on an accelerated basis, measured using the closing share price on the date of Mr. Schlemmer's retirement, was \$479,548.
+Mr. Schlemmer also received a cash payment equal to 2/3rds of the acceleration value, determined as of January 31, 2020, of his other outstanding and unvested stock appreciation rights, performance share units and time-based vesting restricted stock units, the approximate value of which was \$1,324,380.